Note: This updated every Saturday.

 2:00 PM: Federal Reserve Beige Book, an informal review by the Federal Reserve Banks of current economic conditions in their Districts.

 8:30 AM: The initial weekly unemployment claims report will be released.
-The consensus is for claims to increase to 322 thousand from 316 thousand last week.
+The consensus is for claims to increase to 320 thousand from 300 thousand.